 The Need for Humility

-“Strength under control” does not hide strengths, but does not flaunt them either.
+“Strength under control” does not hide strengths but does not flaunt them either.

-Looking from the leader's side, humility is critical because it is gracious in its actions toward others.
+From the leader's side, humility is critical because it is gracious in its actions toward others.
 Humble leaders serve, develop, and even sacrifice for others!
 They don't make everything about "ME."
 Instead, they make everything about the organization and others.

 Highly Underrated Leadership Value or Attribute